 The Cellar Rats, a jazz-pop trio featuring Jim Chalifoux and Ron Perry, play a blend of jazz standards and pop tunes.

-I've got nine beautiful basses, so I'm able to choose the right one for the song.
+I've got eight beautiful basses, so I'm able to choose the right one for the song.

 I've got a choice of equipment, depending on the gig:

 - A pair of DIY 1x12 lightweight cabinets;